Victoria Verhoturova

 Investigating:

-Department of Internal Affairs of the Main Directorate of the Ministry of Internal Affairs of Russia in the Nizhny Novgorod Region
+Department of Internal Affairs of the Investigative Unit of the Main Investigative Directorate of the Main Directorate of the MIA of Russia for the Nizhny Novgorod Region

 Articles of Criminal Code of Russian Federation: